Please be aware that Curse of the Twins also known as Twins of Evil, is copyrighted in the Library of Congress .

 The death-metal music stopped, then a high-pitched voice yelled, “I know how to read a map and I say this is the right house!”

 Brenda jumped from her bed and ran to the window.
 She looked out nervously.
 There, parked in front of her house, was a 4×4 Ford Truck.
 Standing at the open door on the drivers’ side, was a girl with long, blonde hair.
 She had a slender build, and wore a halter-top, a red leather skirt, and tennis shoes.
 She shut the truck door, and marched up the driveway to the front door.
 Brenda knew it was part of the new family across the street, and wondered why they had all come separately.
 The passenger door opened, and a girl who looked just like the first girl, hopped out.
-They must be twins.
+They were obviously twins.
 “Jason’s car is across the street, Annie.
 This isn’t the right house!”

 Brenda saw another girl sit up in the front seat.
 Triplets?
 No, this girl looked a bit different…